OnePageCRM/java-client-wrapper/README.md

 # OnePageCRM Java API Wrapper
 This project is a comprehensive java API wrapper aimed to abstract some of the difficulties associated with getting started interacting with external APIs, providing you quick and easy access to API resources in useful formats.

-The project uses gradle, an advanced, general purpose build management system.
-This allows for streamlined functionality, such as automatically including jars in the buid path or running unit tests much more quickly.
+The project uses Gradle, an advanced, general purpose build management system.
+This allows for streamlined functionality, such as automatically including jars in the build path or running unit tests much more quickly.

 So far, it only contains a moderately-sized subsection of calls and functions available using the API, though more are currently being added.